Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 Sample 6-Day Family Itinerary

-• Day 1: Arrive Oslo, train to Bergen (the train ride is itself one of the world's most scenic, 7 hours)
+- Day 1: Arrive Oslo, train to Bergen (the train ride is itself one of the world's most scenic, 7 hours - book in advance through the night-train tip later in this post)

 Where to Stay: Bergen Is the Base

 Bergen is one of Europe's most charming small cities.
-Wooden Hanseatic warehouses (the famous Bryggen wharf, UNESCO listed), a fish market in the harbor, a funicular up a mountain that towers above the old town.
-Stay near Bryggen or the harbor - everything is walkable.
+Wooden Hanseatic warehouses (the famous Bryggen wharf, UNESCO listed), a fish market in the harbour, a funicular up a mountain that towers above the old town.
+Stay near Bryggen or the harbour - everything is walkable.

 Family-friendly picks:

 Apartments are also a great option.
-A 2-bedroom apartment in central Bergen runs 200 to 320 dollars per night in summer.
+A 2-bedroom apartment in central Bergen runs $200 to $320 per night in summer.
+Honestly, with three kids, the apartment route saves us every time - European hotel rooms are tiny and Norwegian ones are no exception.

 Top Family Activities